OutSorcerer/evgeniymamchenko.com/_posts/2018-05-30-dual-neural-style-transfer-with-docker-compose.md

 ### TensorFlow

 [TensorFlow](https://www.tensorflow.org/) is an open source software library for numerical computation using data flow graphs.
-It has built-in gradient computation, many supported operations from simple matrix addition or multiplication to pre-implemented convolution or sampling layers, optimizers from  `GradientDescentOptimizer` to `AdamOptimizer`, ability to run on GPUs and TPUs and many more which makes it one of the most popular tools for building neural network models.
+It has a built-in gradient computation, many supported operations from simple matrix addition or multiplication to pre-implemented convolution or sampling layers, optimizers from `GradientDescentOptimizer` to `AdamOptimizer`, ability to run on GPUs and TPUs and many more which makes it one of the most popular tools for building neural network models.

 The program starts with loading weights of pre-trained VGG network and building a computational graph.
 A nice thing is that a single graph and a single TensorFlow Session can be used for handling different user inputs which makes initialization time much faster.

-Since initialization and training take significant time, but we want to keep user up to date by responding to HTTP requests TensorFlow code works in a separate thread.
+Since initialization and training take significant time, but we want to keep a user up to date by responding to HTTP requests TensorFlow code works in a separate thread.

 This code is based on an assignment *Art Generation with Neural Style Transfer* from Andrew's Ng [course](https://www.coursera.org/learn/convolutional-neural-networks), which is a part of [Deep Learning specialization](https://www.deeplearning.ai/).

-My changes include a support for a second style image, that I described [above](#how-the-original-neural-style-transfer-was-extended) and various performance improvements that I am going to describe [below]().
+My changes include a support for a second style image that I described [above](#how-the-original-neural-style-transfer-was-extended) and various performance improvements that I am going to describe [below](#leaking-tensorflow-graph-nodes-and-therefore-memory).

 ### Docker Compose

 Docker as a containerization software provides an *immutable environment* which helps a lot with making deployment predictable and reducing time costs for it.
 That is useful both for Python and .NET Core / Angular parts of the application.
 They are both wrapped into Docker containers.

-Docker Compose is in turn a tool to run multi-container applications.
+Docker Compose is, in turn, a tool to run multi-container applications.
 One of its abilities is virtual networks that where we can put our services are visible to each other, but not to outside world.
-In this example Python service should not communicate with user directly so it does not publish any ports to outside and it can only receive requests from .NET Core service which on the contrary publishes port 80 to receive user's requests.
+In this example, Python service should not communicate with user directly so it does not publish any ports to outside and it can only receive requests from .NET Core service which on the contrary publishes port 80 to receive user requests.

 With Docker and Docker Compose you can launch this application just in minutes without spending much time on environment preparation (which as with CUDA on Windows might be challenging).
 You will find the detailed instructions in the Readme file of the corresponding GitLab repository.

 ## Challenges

 It was fun to work on this project.
-But, unfortunately sometimes your code fails, it could be not your guilt but it is your responsibility to make everything work.
-There was plenty of moment when something was not working and I had no idea why that is why I chose [Coding Horror illustration](#coding-horror-on-fire) for this post.
-But more satisfying it was to finally figure everything out.
+But, unfortunately sometimes your code fails, it could be not your guilt, but it is your responsibility to make everything work.
+There was plenty of moments when something was not working and I had no idea why, that is the reason I chose [Coding Horror illustration](#coding-horror-on-fire) for this post.
+But more satisfying it was to figure everything out finally.

 ### Installing TensorFlow with GPU support on Windows

-TensorFlow itself installs easily [following their instructions](https://www.tensorflow.org/install/install_windows#requirements_to_run_tensorflow_with_gpu_support) with just `pip install`, but Nvidia could definitely try better with deploying their seriously great software to end user.
+TensorFlow itself installs easily [following their instructions](https://www.tensorflow.org/install/install_windows#requirements_to_run_tensorflow_with_gpu_support) with just `pip install`, but Nvidia could definitely try better with deploying their seriously great software to an end-user.

 [CUDA 9.0](https://developer.nvidia.com/cuda-90-download-archive) (with `tensorflow-gpu` 1.8.0 package you need exactly CUDA 9.0 version, not the most recent one) itself is wrapped in a nice installer except it fails to install Visual Studio integration module and does not even try to install other modules afterwards even though they do not depend on VS integration.

 Luckily, they have forums where user *oregonduckman* posted his [workaround](https://devtalk.nvidia.com/default/topic/1033111/cuda-setup-and-installation/cuda-9-1-cannot-install-due-to-failed-visual-studio-integration/post/5259187/#5259187).
 I was even able to simplify it a bit and also [contributed](https://devtalk.nvidia.com/default/topic/1033111/cuda-setup-and-installation/cuda-9-1-cannot-install-due-to-failed-visual-studio-integration/post/5260927/#5260927) to that forum thread.
 The solution was surprisingly easy: install everything except VS integration, unzip installer file as an archive and manually launch executables in VS integration folder.
-Another unobvious step that you should **not** install the latest GPU driver, instead you may need to remove existing Nvidia GPU driver by replacing it with a generic one prior the CUDA installation.
-Also see [the official installation instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html).
+Another unobvious step that you should **not** install the latest GPU driver, instead, you may need to remove existing Nvidia GPU driver by replacing it with a generic one prior the CUDA installation.
+Also, see [the official installation instructions](https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/index.html).

-cuDNN installation is even more  a shame since here [you have to manually copy some files](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/#installwindows) from unzipped "installer" and manually set some environment variables.
+cuDNN installation is even more a shame since here [you have to copy some files manually](https://docs.nvidia.com/deeplearning/sdk/cudnn-install/#installwindows) from unzipped "installer" and manually set some environment variables.

 I hope I live to see the day when NVidia finally makes a proper installer or maybe even start using a package manager for Windows like [Chocolatey](https://chocolatey.org/).